About Manuscript Works

 I’ve worked with hundreds of scholarly writers across the humanities and social sciences to develop compelling book proposals and book manuscripts.
 Participants in my programs have landed contracts with competitive publishers such as Duke University Press, Princeton University Press, University of California Press, Harvard University Press, Yale University Press, Oxford University Press, Cambridge University Press, MIT Press, Columbia University Press, University of Minnesota Press, Stanford University Press, University of Illinois Press, New York University Press, Rutgers University Press, University of North Carolina Press, University Press of Mississippi, and more.

 I’m the author of The Book Proposal Book: A Guide for Scholarly Authors, available in paperback, ebook, and audiobook from Princeton University Press.
 This book demystifies the academic publishing process and includes templates and sample book proposals to help scholarly authors pitch their books and achieve their professional goals.
-My next book, provisionally titled Editing for Scholars, is under contract with PUP and will teach professional techniques of developmental editing to a scholarly readership.
+My following book, Make Your Manuscript Work: A Guide to Developmental Editing for Scholarly Writers, will be published by Princeton UP in 2025.

 I also partner with Princeton University Press as a coach in their Supporting Diverse Voices: Book Proposal Development Grants program.

 I hold a PhD in communication (with a certificate in gender studies) from the Annenberg School for Communication & Journalism at the University of Southern California.
-I wrote a book based on my dissertation (Lifestyle Politics and Radical Activism), as well as scholarly articles appearing in publications such as New Media & SocietyJournal of Consumer CultureFeminist TheorySexualities, and Flow.
+My first book, Lifestyle Politics and Radical Activism, was based on my dissertation and was published by Bloomsbury in 2013.
+I’ve also authored scholarly articles appearing in publications such as New Media & SocietyJournal of Consumer CultureFeminist TheorySexualities, and Flow.
 From 2013 to 2018, I served as associate editor of the journal Feminist Media Studies, where I co-edited book reviews and the "Commentary & Criticism" section of the journal.

 In March of 2021, I became a two-time Jeopardy champion.
 This is unrelated to editing or publishing; it’s just a fun fact.